 God placed a real calling on your life

 2 Timothy 1:9 “Who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was granted us in Christ Jesus from all eternity”

 One of those callings is to make disciples as you are going about your daily life -that doesn’t have to be in your home (though it may be) it could be a work or in school… wherever you are!

 There can be a Spiritual Mother’s Day in your future!

 Paul, a single man without children calls us to pass on what we have learned.
-He saw Timothy as a son in the faith.
-He mentored him and poured life into him.
-He challenges us to do the same.
+Timothy was his son in the faith.
+Paul mentored Timothy and poured life into him – and he challenges us to do the same.

 Do you have a Spiritual Mother?

 I have had many!
 They encouraged me early on to have a Paul in my life and to be a Paul in someone’s life.
 There are women younger in their faith that need encouragement.

 Go out and be a Mother to someone… you will find it blesses you beyond measure and helps ease the hurt!

 God’s had a plan… though I didn’t understand it 20 years ago.
 I wish I could wrap my arms around that 15 year old girl and tell her God loved her, she wasn’t broken and shouldn’t live her life hopelessly… but I can’t go back.
 All I can do is tell you.